biography

 Dana F. Sutton

 Latin texts, written during the Renaissance and later that are freely available to the general public on the Web (texts posted in access-restricted sites, and Web sites offering electronic texts and digitized photographic reproductions for sale, are not included).
-As of 18 November 2000, there were 549 items listed.
+As of 20 January 2011, there were 37,300 records.

 Classical Studies Resources